Summarizing many univariate models

 Sample the model

-all_species_partpooled_posterior <-
+all_species_partpooled_posterior <- sampling(all_species_partpooled,

 data = mite_pa_list,

-Plot posterior predictions of trendlines, just as before:
+Plot posterior predictions of trend lines, just as before:

 Comparing slope estimates of both models